for-each-group context not being preserved over context-altering steps

 Changes committed to Saxon-JS code branch, but issue left open for other cases

-#1 Updated by John Lumley over 1 year ago
+#1 Updated by John Lumley almost 3 years ago

 An additional and harder problem occurs with variables within the